On This Page

 Who can prescribe?

 Once an RN completes prescribing education, information will be added to their profile on CNO’s public Register, Find a Nurse.
-This information confirms the RN meets all the requirements and has the authority to prescribe the specified medications outlined in the Nursing Act.
+This information confirms the RN meets all the requirements and has the authority to prescribe the specified medications outlined under the Nursing Act.

 What can be prescribed?